bridxe/escrow-contract2/README.md

 ----

-To use the current version:
+To use the current version (a more in-depth guide will be uploaded later on):

 1. Clone github repo
-2. run % cd escrow-contract2 and
+2. In a terminal, run % cd escrow-contract2

-% npm install
+3. % npm install
-in terminal

-3. update the hardhat.config.js file account key and rpc url by creating a file named ".env" and pasting
+4. update the hardhat.config.js file account key and rpc url by creating a file named ".env" and pasting

 RPC_URL=